micag2025/Supply_Chain_project/publication.md

 ### Scenario 3: Deliver Batch Action (Retailer only)

 The `Retailer completes the lifecycle: Shipped → Delivered` workflow was validated.
-The figures show the **retailer delivery process**, including **viewing “Shipped” batches**, using **the “Deliver” action**, and **updating the state to “Delivered.”** These screenshots also confirm on-chain recording of the retailer address, real-time updates, and restricted access for distributors (button disabled).
+The figures show the **Retailer delivery process**, including **viewing “Shipped” batches**, using the **“Deliver” action**, and **updating the state to “Delivered.”** These screenshots also confirm on-chain recording of the Retailer address, real-time updates, and restricted access for Distributors (button disabled).

 ![Retailer](https://github.com/micag2025/Supply_Chain_project/blob/4e9f1697cf557d27f0200f633f694183e32dc0ce/Screenshots_UI/Screenshot_Deliver_Batch_Retailer.jpg)